Debbie Does Dallas: Plot

-Debbie Benton, captain of her high school cheerleading squad, has been accepted to try out for the Texas Cowgirls.
+Debbie Benton, captain of her high school cheerleading squad, has been accepted to try out for the Texas Cowgirls (based on the Dallas Cowboys Cheerleaders).
 Her parents disapprove and refuse to pay her fare to Texas.
-In a bid to help Debbie, her squadmates Lisa, Roberta, Tammy, Pat and Annie decide to accompany her to Texas.
-With two weeks to raise the money, they swear off sexual activity with their boyfriends and form a company, called Teen Services.
+In a bid to help Debbie, her squadmates Lisa, Roberta, Tammy, Pat, and Annie decide to accompany her to Texas.
+With two weeks to raise the money, they swear off sexual activity with their boyfriends and form a company called Teen Services.

 Tammy takes a job in the local record store run by Nick.
 Debbie gets a job at a sports store run by Mr. Greenfeld.
 Roberta convinces Mr. Hardwick to give her a job at the candle store with Mrs. Hardwick.
 Rikki and Annie agree to wash Mr. Bradly's car.

 The football team is annoyed by a lack of sex.
 Roberta's boyfriend Rick and his teammates join Roberta and Pat in the showers, where they have group sex.
 While working for Mr. Greenfeld at the sports store, Debbie is talked into allowing Mr. Greenfeld to see her breasts for $10 and fondle her breasts for another $10.
 Then, he sucks them for an additional $20.

 Realizing they will not be able to raise enough money by legitimate means, Debbie convinces the other girls to engage in sexual activities for more money.
 They agree, but only if it is on their terms.